mattermost/mattermost-handbook/operations/research-and-development/organization/cloud_platform.md

 More ways to reach us:
 1. For support questions related to production you can reach us in the `~cloud-support ` channel.
-2. For all the other questions you can reach us in `~cloud-platform-team` channel
+2. For all the other questions you can reach us in the `~cloud-platform-team` channel.

 ### How we work